davecurryco/mystic-spheres/RuinsOfLahoor.md

 ##### 2D) The Catacombs

-The west wall of this low-ceilinged, wide hallway is honeycombed with crypts, each of which is sealed by a serpentinite marker carved with strange designs and characters of an unknown script.
+The west wall of this low-ceilinged, wide hallway is honeycombed with 24 crypts, each of which is sealed by a serpentinite marker carved with strange designs and characters of an unknown script.
 A character that uses _Comprehend Languages_ or similar magic to understand the writings must make a DC 16 Wisdom saving throw.
 On a failure, the creature is afflicted with a short-term madness due to the blasphemous names carved on the markers.

 Most of the crypts hold the mummified remains of a cultist or cult leader -- some of which were interred with wealth.
 Each crypt takes 1d3 minutes to open with a successful DC 12 skill check with thieves' tools.
-Undead have Individual Treasure according to their CR, while mummified corpses have Individual Treasure of CR 2d4 (roll again for results indicating treasure in cp).
+Undead have Individual Treasure according to their CR, while mummified corpses have Individual Treasure of CR 2d4 (roll again for results where the treasure is in cp).
 Traps are Wisdom(Perception) DC 15 to find and Intelligence(Investigation) DC 15 to disable.

 | d20 Roll | Crypt Contents                                                                                      |
 | -------- | --------------------------------------------------------------------------------------------------- |